ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

+Additional batching functions may also be provided:

+- `keyIsEmpty`: receives the `key` and returns true if it should be skipped as empty input.
+Useful for non-primitive keys.
-A `valuesFromResults` method may also be provided to map the raw query result into the batched set.
+- `valuesFromResults`: receives `results` and `keys`, and may map the raw results into the batched set.

 With this array optimization in place, we'll now only perform one query per merged field.
-However, multiple merged fields will still perform a query each.
+However, multiple merged fields will still perform one query each.
 To optimize this further, we can now enable [query-level batching](https://github.com/prisma-labs/http-link-dataloader#even-better-batching) (as of GraphQL Tools v6.2):

 ```js
 {